MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-language.md

 ```

 ### Text Analytics example
 For our next example, we will use the Text Analytics API to determine the sentiment behind a user's message, i.e. whether it is positive or negative.
 The Text Analytics API returns a sentiment score between 0 and 1, where 0 is very negative and 1 is very positive.
 For example, if the user types "That was really helpful", the API will classify it with a highly positive score, whereas if he types "That didn't help at all", the API will return a negative score.

 The example that follows shows how the bot's response can be customized according to the sentiment score calculated by the Text Analytics API.
-For more information about the Text Analytics API, see the [C# and Python sample code](https://text-analytics-demo.azurewebsites.net/Home/SampleCode) for the service, or our [Getting Started guide](http://go.microsoft.com/fwlink/?LinkID=760860).
+For more information about the Text Analytics API, see the  <a href="https://text-analytics-demo.azurewebsites.net/Home/SampleCode" target="_blank">C# and Python sample code</a> for the service, or our  <a href="http://go.microsoft.com/fwlink/?LinkID=760860" target="_blank">Getting Started guide</a>.

-For this example, we will use the [Bot Application .NET template](http://docs.botframework.com/connector/getstarted/#getting-started-in-net) as our starting point.
-Note that the *Newtonsoft.JSON* package is also required, which can be obtained via NuGet.
+For this example, we will use the <a href="http://aka.ms/bf-bc-vstemplate" target="_blank">Bot Application .NET template</a> as our starting point.
+Note that the *Newtonsoft.JSON* package is also required, which can be obtained via <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.

 After you create your project with the Bot Application template, you will create some classes to hold the input and output from the API.
 Create a new C# class file (*TextAnalyticsCall.cs*) with the following code.
 The class will serve as our model for the JSON input/output of the Text Analytics API.

 ```cs
 using System.Collections.Generic;